voidptr/alife2016/README.md

-# Here reside the data and scripts neccessary to generate the figures and stats for
+# Here reside the data and scripts necessary to generate the figures and stats for

 Canino-Koning, Rosangela, Michael J Wiser, and Charles Ofria.
 “Changing Environments Alter the Mutational Landscape in Digital Organisms.”